Yoz Grahame's Unresolvable Discrepancy

 Four To The Floor

-Posted: January 25th, 2004 Comments Off
+Posted: January 25th, 2004 Comments Off on Four To The Floor

-Saturday, midnight, Soho.
+Saturday, hospital treatment midnight, Soho.
 Bob and I are in the arcade halfway down Wardour Street, eyeing up the various dancing games.
 Although we’ve tried most of them, we know there’s really only one we get along with: the king of bemani games, Dance Dance Revolution.
 Two women in their late-twenties are working through the beginner mode, and they’re doing pretty well.
 We’re wondering if we can edge in for the next game, but three guys place pound coins on the ridge above the controls – damn!
 Well, hopefully they won’t be long.
 But they look like they mean business…

 When the two women finish, they ask the guys if they should be playing winner-stays-on – “Is that how you play around here?” – but eventually they settle on two of the guys taking over.
 And it’s just as well: they set the difficulty level on “HEAVY” and suddenly the screen is chock-full of arrows and “PERFECT!” and the machine is yelling “You’re doing GREAT!” and just trying to watch their feet is making me dizzy.
 It’s only during the break in between stages that I note that one of two guys is wearing a t-shirt with the four DDR arrows on the front and “DDR NORWAY” on the back.
 Ah-ha.